Gayanukaa/Snake-Robot-Simulation/README.md

 ## Summary🕐
 - Manual Motion Control: The current prototype utilizes user-controlled joint angles for movement, simulating the agility of natural snakes.
 - Image Classification Integration: The robot analyzes captured images and video in real-time to identify potential casualties, enhancing its situational awareness.
-- Solid foundation for future advancements: The project serves as a stepping stone for developing autonomous control algorithms and robust image classification systems.
+- Solid foundation for future advancements: The project is a stepping stone for developing autonomous control algorithms and robust image classification systems.

 ## Documentation📄
 The [project report](https://github.com/Gayanukaa/Snake-Robot-Simulation/blob/main/Documentation/Snake_Robot_for_Searching_Human_Casualties.pdf) provides detailed information on: